chriseld/password-generator/README.md

 Once the parameters have all been chosen, the password is generated and displayed on the page.

+The user also has the option to, with the press of a second button, copy the result to their clipboard.

 ## Deployment

 The page repository can be found at [the GitHub page](https://github.com/chriseld/password-generator).